 Georgia by the Numbers

 Importance of the State Budget

-Georgia’s budget for 2018 touches the lives of people in every corner of the state.
-From the mountains of north Georgia to the southern coastal plains, the spending plan shapes the quality of life in Georgia’s communities.
+Georgia’s budget for 2019 touches the lives of people in every corner of the state.
+From the mountains of north Georgia to the southern coastal plains, the spending plan affects the quality of life in Georgia’s communities.
 The state’s future prosperity depends on Georgia’s investments in essential services like education, health care, public safety and transportation, just to name a few.
-Here are some examples of the wide impact the state budget has on the lives of Georgians:
+Here are some examples of the ways the state budget affects the lives of Georgians:

-2 million – approximate number of Georgians who receive health care coverage who are elderly, disabled, children or low-income parents. ($3 billion in the 2018 state budget)
+2 million – approximate number of Georgians who receive health care coverage who are elderly, disabled, children or low-income parents ($3.1 billion in the 2019 state budget)

-18,000 – approximate miles of road overseen by the Georgia Department of Transportation. ($1.9 billion in 2018 state budget)
+18,000 – approximate miles of road overseen by the Georgia Department of Transportation ($1.9 billion in 2019 state budget)

-54,000 – approximate number of inmates in Georgia Department of Corrections facilities. ($1.2 billion in 2018 state budget)
+53,000 – approximate number of inmates in Georgia Department of Corrections facilities ($1.2 billion in 2019 state budget)

 Where Georgia Ranks Among the States

 When it’s good to rank higher, Georgia is…

 - 45th – in Medicaid spending per patient